wadevenz/T2A2_API/README.md

 ### Time/Date/Timezone libraries

 A few modules and libraries have been installed to be able to access the databases and implement certain time and date variables within the application.
+These packages include; datetime, ZoneInfo and pytz.

 ## R4 Explain the benefits and drawbacks of this app’s underlying database system.